List of River City characters introduced in 2002–2003: Raymond Henderson

 Raymond Henderson is a fictional character from the BBC Scotland soap opera River City played by Paul Samson.
 He appeared for 12 years.

 By 2010, Raymond had to adjust to the fact of Iona moving out of the flat so that she could have her own life, but he did enjoy having someone with him after losing his late wife, who was Iona's sister.
 Raymond however gave his best wishes to Iona and she moved out - to across the street.

 Raymond has recently began to think about fostering after realising he hasn't fulfilled his dream, and has now decided that he wants to help someone else and make a difference to there lives.
 His former wife Eileen Donachie also agreed to help him with fostering children, which Raymond was thrilled about.
 After Archie's funeral, when Eileen got very drunk, Raymond and Eileen slept together, after this they both agreed they enjoyed there comfortable relationship, and how they would make good foster parents, not making the mistakes that they did with there children.

 In 2012, he set fire to The Tall Ship public house.
 In 2014, Raymond was murdered by corrupt councillor Frank Paton.

 Brian Henderson

 Brian Henderson is a fictional character from the BBC Scotland soap opera River City played by William Ruane.

 On 2 January 2004, Brian caused a car crash which killed his grandmother Moira Henderson (Jo Cameron Brown).

 Brian was written out to "receive medical treatment" following a storyline involving the abduction of Hazel Campbell (Annmarie Fulton).

 Robert Henderson

 Robert Henderson is a fictional character from the BBC Scotland soap opera River City played by Maurice Roeves.
 Robert was a villainous character.

 Alice Henderson

 Alice Henderson is a fictional character from the BBC Scotland soap opera River City played by Lorraine McIntosh.

-Alice stuggled with alcoholism.
+Alice struggled with alcoholism.
 In 2010, She was jailed after trying to frame a teacher for child pornography.